Notenkraker02/Bachelor-Thesis/README.md

 - Simulation 3: Examines the effectiveness of handling smoothness in the regression surface and sees whether the models can capture strong local trends accurately

 ## References
+- Friedberg, R., Tibshirani, J., Athey, S., and Wager, S. (2020).
+Local linear forests.
+Journal of Computational and Graphical Statistics, 30(2):503–517.
 - Friedman, J. H. (1991).
 Multivariate adaptive regression splines.
 The Annals of Statistics, 19(1):1–67.
+- Hansen, P. R., Lunde, A., and Nason, J. M. (2011).
+The model confidence set.
+Econometrica, 79(2):453–497.
 - Bollerslev, T., Hood, B., Huss, J., and Pedersen, L. H. (2018).
 Risk Everywhere: Modeling and managing volatility.
 The Review of Financial Studies, 31(7):2729–2773.

+## Acknowledgements
+This project includes code adapted from [Local Linear Forest](https://github.com/HoustonJ2013/LocalLinearForest).
+We modified the original code to fit our project needs.
+The adaptations were made such that the local regression can utilize a different dataset than those used for splitting in the decision trees.